brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

 ---
 # Gradient Boosting Regressor Example

 Gradient Boosting Regressors (GBR) are ensemble decision tree regressor models.
-In this example, we will show how to prepare a GBR model for use in FastScore.
+In this example, we will show how to prepare a GBR model for use in ModelOp Center.
 We'll be constructing a model to estimate the insurance risk of various automobiles.
 The data for this example is freely available from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Automobile).

 The model will be constructed in Python using [SciKit Learn](http://scikit-learn.org/stable/modules/ensemble.html#gradient-boosting), and both input and output data streams will use Kafka.
-This example demonstrates several features of FastScore:
+This example demonstrates several features of ModelOp Center:

-1. Running a trained Python model in FastScore
+1. Running a trained Python model in ModelOp Center
-2. Installing additional Python libraries in a FastScore engine
+2. Installing additional Python libraries in a ModelOp Center engine
 3. Using custom classes with model attachments
 4. Scoring records over Kafka streams